brotatotes/bht-automation/bht gen 3/Acts/Chapter 27/Acts 27 7 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:37:05
+- Timestamp: 12-25-2023 19:29:42
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 84
-- BHT Commentary Usage: 37.88%
+- BHT Commentary Usage: 29.69%
-- BHT Quality Score: 1.9055894201710788
+- BHT Quality Score: 2.17318888102505
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (66):
+- ChatGPT injected words (64):
-	['a', 'and', 'arduous', 'been', 'by', 'causing', 'challenges', 'cnidus', 'completed', 'comprehension', 'contrary', 'could', 'created', 'crete', 'day', 'days', 'distance', 'during', 'ease', 'enhances', 'for', 'from', 'geographical', 'had', 'have', 'impact', 'impeded', 'in', 'it', 'journey', 'many', 'mediterranean', 'meteorological', 'myra', 'n', 'not', 'obstacles', 'of', 'opposing', 'our', 'prevailing', 'progress', 'protection', 's', 'sail', 'sailed', 'season', 'seeking', 'shelter', 'ship', 'single', 'slowly', 'that', 'the', 'their', 'them', 'these', 'they', 'to', 'under', 'understanding', 'voyage', 'w', 'was', 'wind', 'winds']
+	['abandon', 'and', 'benefiting', 'challenging', 'cnidus', 'conditions', 'continue', 'contrary', 'crete', 'crew', 'current', 'days', 'despite', 'determination', 'did', 'difficulties', 'due', 'during', 'effort', 'encountered', 'favorable', 'find', 'for', 'forcing', 'from', 'great', 'hindered', 'in', 'lee', 'months', 'multiple', 'myra', 'nonetheless', 'northwesterly', 'not', 'numerous', 'of', 'opposing', 'opted', 'prevailing', 'progress', 'question', 'relative', 'respite', 'sail', 'sailing', 'shelter', 'ship', 'slowly', 'some', 'specifically', 'summer', 'the', 'their', 'them', 'these', 'they', 'to', 'under', 'voyage', 'while', 'wind', 'winds', 'with']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (45):
-	['arduous', 'causing', 'challenges', 'cnidus', 'completed', 'comprehension', 'contrary', 'created', 'crete', 'day', 'days', 'distance', 'ease', 'enhances', 'geographical', 'impact', 'impeded', 'journey', 'mediterranean', 'meteorological', 'myra', 'n', 'obstacles', 'opposing', 'prevailing', 'progress', 'protection', 's', 'sail', 'sailed', 'season', 'seeking', 'shelter', 'ship', 'single', 'slowly', 'understanding', 'voyage', 'w', 'wind', 'winds']
+	['abandon', 'benefiting', 'challenging', 'cnidus', 'conditions', 'continue', 'contrary', 'crete', 'crew', 'current', 'days', 'despite', 'determination', 'difficulties', 'effort', 'encountered', 'favorable', 'find', 'forcing', 'great', 'hindered', 'lee', 'months', 'multiple', 'myra', 'nonetheless', 'northwesterly', 'numerous', 'opposing', 'opted', 'prevailing', 'progress', 'question', 'relative', 'respite', 'sail', 'sailing', 'shelter', 'ship', 'slowly', 'specifically', 'summer', 'voyage', 'wind', 'winds']

 ### Logs
-- Attempt 1 BHT: The ship mentioned in the verse faced difficulties due to contrary winds between Myra and Cnidus, leading to slow progress for many days.
-They sailed under the protection of Crete and sought shelter to break the wind's force.
-The prevailing N.W. winds in that region and time of year posed challenges for their journey.
-Had it not been for the opposing wind, they could have covered the distance between Myra and Cnidus in just one day.
-This information sheds light on the physical obstacles faced by the ship and the impact of wind patterns on their progress.
+- Attempt 1 BHT: The ship in Acts 27:7 faced difficulties as they sailed from Myra to Cnidus due to contrary winds.
+These winds, specifically the northwesterly winds that prevail in the summer months, caused the ship to sail slowly and with difficulty for many days.
+The ship sailed under the lee of Crete in order to find some protection against the wind.
+This choice allowed them to benefit from the comparative shelter and a favorable current.
+Even though the ship faced challenges, they did not give up on their intention of continuing their voyage.
-- 🔄 Acts 27:7 (attempt 1, 99 words, 36.36% quotes quality score: 1.9178868703986638, V2 normalized quality score: 55.11, commentator tiers 1-3: 45.32%, 41.58%, 13.11%)
+- 🔄 Acts 27:7 (attempt 1, 90 words, 43.75% quotes quality score: 2.0476400853741175, V2 normalized quality score: 59.43, commentator tiers 1-3: 40.36%, 47.15%, 12.49%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The ship encountered hinderances from contrary winds between Myra and Cnidus, causing a slow journey for numerous days.
-Seeking protection, they sailed under the shelter of Crete, aiming to diminish the wind's strength.
-Prevailing N.W. winds in that area and time obstructed their progress.
-Without the opposing wind, they could have covered the Myra-Cnidus distance in a single day.
-This understanding of the physical challenges and impact of wind patterns enhances our comprehension of their voyage.
+- Attempt 2 BHT: The ship faced contrary winds as it sailed from Myra to Cnidus, causing them to sail slowly and with difficulty.
+These northwesterly winds prevail in the summer months and had a significant impact on their journey.
+However, the ship found some relief by sailing under the lee of Crete, where they could benefit from comparative shelter and a favorable current.
+Despite these challenges, the sailors did not give up on their intention to continue the voyage.
-- 🔄 Acts 27:7 (attempt 2, 79 words, 30.0% quotes quality score: 1.8469103701441831, V2 normalized quality score: 52.75, commentator tiers 1-3: 46.29%, 42.3%, 11.41%)
+- 🔄 Acts 27:7 (attempt 2, 76 words, 43.33% quotes quality score: 2.1021618860115394, V2 normalized quality score: 61.24, commentator tiers 1-3: 42.41%, 46.52%, 11.07%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Navigating through the Mediterranean, the ship faced adverse conditions caused by contrary winds between Myra and Cnidus, resulting in a slow voyage that lasted for several days.
-Seeking refuge, they sailed under the protection of Crete to mitigate the force of the wind.
-The prevalence of N.W. winds during that time and region impeded their progress.
-Had it not been for the opposing wind, they could have reached their destination in just one day.
-Understanding the geographical and meteorological factors at play enriches our comprehension of their challenging journey.
+- Attempt 3 BHT: The ship in question encountered numerous difficulties while sailing from Myra to Cnidus due to contrary winds.
+These opposing winds, specifically the prevailing northwesterly winds during the summer months, hindered their progress, forcing them to sail slowly and with great effort for multiple days.
+To find some respite from the wind, they opted to sail under the lee of Crete, benefiting from the relative shelter and favorable current.
+Nonetheless, despite the challenging conditions, the crew did not abandon their determination to continue the voyage.
-- 🔄 Acts 27:7 (attempt 3, 90 words, 37.14% quotes quality score: 1.837289831391386, V2 normalized quality score: 52.43, commentator tiers 1-3: 42.31%, 43.84%, 13.85%)
+- 🔄 Acts 27:7 (attempt 3, 84 words, 29.69% quotes quality score: 2.17318888102505, V2 normalized quality score: 63.6, commentator tiers 1-3: 43.51%, 48.24%, 8.25%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The ship's journey from Myra to Cnidus was impeded by contrary winds, causing them to sail slowly for many days.
-Seeking shelter, they sailed under the protection of Crete to ease the impact of the wind.
-The prevailing N.W. winds in the Mediterranean during that season created challenges for their progress.
-Had it not been for the opposing wind, they could have completed the distance in a single day.
-Understanding these geographical and meteorological obstacles enhances our comprehension of their arduous voyage.
+- Attempt 4 BHT: The ship faced contrary winds as it sailed from Myra to Cnidus, causing them to sail slowly and with difficulty.
+These northwesterly winds prevail in the summer months and had a significant impact on their journey.
+However, the ship found some relief by sailing under the lee of Crete, where they could benefit from the comparative shelter and a favorable current.
+Despite these challenges, the sailors did not give up on their intention to continue the voyage.
-- 🔄 Acts 27:7 (attempt 4, 84 words, 37.88% quotes quality score: 1.9055894201710788, V2 normalized quality score: 54.7, commentator tiers 1-3: 44.09%, 42.89%, 13.02%)
+- 🔄 Acts 27:7 (attempt 4, 77 words, 43.33% quotes quality score: 2.1060428678072363, V2 normalized quality score: 61.37, commentator tiers 1-3: 42.35%, 46.57%, 11.08%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The ship encountered strong opposing winds between Myra and Cnidus, resulting in a slow journey for many days.
-Seeking protection, they sailed under Crete's lee to find some relief from the wind.
-The prevalent N.W. winds in the Mediterranean during that season posed challenges to their progress.
-If it hadn't been for the contrary wind, they could have reached their destination in just one day.
-Understanding these geographical and meteorological factors deepens our appreciation of the difficulties they faced on their voyage.
+- Attempt 5 BHT: The ship encountered contrary winds, specifically the prevailing northwesterly winds, while sailing from Myra to Cnidus.
+This resulted in them sailing slowly and facing great difficulty for many days.
+Seeking respite, they sailed under the lee of Crete, taking advantage of the shelter and favorable current.
+Despite the challenges, they persevered in their determination to continue the voyage and did not give up.
-- 🔄 Acts 27:7 (attempt 5, 85 words, 37.68% quotes quality score: 1.829924517284978, V2 normalized quality score: 52.19, commentator tiers 1-3: 47.03%, 42.42%, 10.54%)
+- 🔄 Acts 27:7 (attempt 5, 63 words, 36.0% quotes quality score: 1.9597330064451124, V2 normalized quality score: 56.5, commentator tiers 1-3: 42.72%, 45.21%, 12.08%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 27:7 bht prompt v0.8 (84 words, 37.88% quotes)
+- ✅ Acts 27:7 bht prompt v0.8 (84 words, 29.69% quotes)
-- quality score: 1.9055894201710788, V2 normalized quality score: 54.7, commentator tiers 1-3: 44.09%, 42.89%, 13.02%)
+- quality score: 2.17318888102505, V2 normalized quality score: 63.6, commentator tiers 1-3: 43.51%, 48.24%, 8.25%)